Living with HIV

 • Biological factors, such as genes or brain chemistry

-• A family history of mental health problems
+• A family history of mental health conditions

 In addition to these factors, the stress of having a serious medical illness or condition, like HIV, may also negatively affect a person's mental health.
-Situations that can contribute to mental health problems in people with HIV include:
+Situations that can contribute to mental health conditions in people with HIV include:

 • Difficulty in telling others about an HIV diagnosis